 General Structure

 According to the Probation Act of 1969 (New Version) the Minister of Welfare will appoint a Chief Probation Officer for juveniles and another one for adults, and they will be tasked at the organization and management for which they are tasked with in accordance to the regulations.
 Further, the Minister will appoint sufficient number of probation officers who will be tasked with the fulfillment and compliance of the regulations set forth by section 27 of the above Act.
-As of the writing of this chapter, both juvenile and adult Chief probation officers and their subordinates are appointed by the Minister of Welfare and report to his office.
+As of the writing of this chapter, both juvenile and adult Chief Probation officers and their subordinates are appointed by the Minister of Welfare and report to his office.

 The roles of the Chief Probation officer, who is head of the national probation service, and the roles of the regional and local probation officers are all defined in the regulations of the National Probation Act – Placing Offenders under Probation Supervision (1959).
 These regulations specify the individual mandates and tasks for each level of probation function as follow:

 In accordance with Section 5 of the above Act, the Chief Probation Officer is tasked with the organization of the national probation services, its management, provide guidance and oversight on the work of the subordinate probation officers and is responsible for their professional advancement and promotion.
-The Chief Probation Officers is further tasked with maintaining continuous communications, and coordinate, with the courts, police, correctional institutions, social services, and any other agency tasked with providing intervention with individuals who broke the law.
+The Chief Probation Officer is further tasked with maintaining continuous communications, and coordinate, with the courts, police, correctional institutions, social services, and any other agency tasked with providing intervention with individuals who broke the law.
 In addition, the Chief Probation Officer will also direct the internal policies and activities pertaining to the records and reports submitted by the regional probation officers.

 Under Section 6 of the above Act, the Regional Probation officers are tasked with the organization and management of the services in their designated district/ region, and providing an oversight over the work of the individual probation officers in their district/ region, as well as their professional development and promotion.
-The regional probation officer is also responsible for the admission of those individuals referred to the service in their district and the assignment and determination of the case-load to the individual probation officers.
-Within this capacity, the regional probation officer is also tasked at determining the priorities and level of intervention and supervision, in accordance with their risk, and status (e.g., diversion from incarceration, pre-arrest etc.).
-According to the agency case-load and local organizational requirements, the regional probation officer may also re-assign the treatment of specific individuals from one officer to another.
+The regional probation officer is also responsible for the admission of those individuals referred to the service in their district and the assignment and determination of the caseload to the individual probation officers.
+Within this capacity, the regional probation officer is also tasked at determining the priorities and level of intervention and supervision, in accordance with their risk, and status (e.g., diversion from incarceration, pre-arrest, etc.).
+According to the agency case-load and local organizational requirements, the regional probation officer may also reassign the treatment of specific individuals from one officer to another.

 Organizational Structure – Juvenile Probation Services

-The juvenile probation service is roughly divided into three service sections: Management, regional / district services and volunteer unit.
-The management includes the Chief Juvenile Probation Officer, which in addition to the tasked described above, is managing the day-to-day activities of the head-office which provides an oversight of the Deputy Chief Inspector, who is responsible for special investigations, and the investigation of minors and juveniles, general inspector for minor and juvenile delinquents, the head of the computing center, and the national inspector for pre-sentencing and representative to the national supreme-court; the Chief Juvenile Probation officer is also responsible for the arrests of minors and juvenile, and is tasked at the administrative side of the services, which includes budgets, hiring and trainings of workers, and data collection and analysis.
-The Chief Juvenile Probation Officer, assisted by his aids, represents the juvenile probation service in matters of legislation, initiation and development of intervention programs, and is further tasked at representing the service and providing training and professional development to other probation officers.
+The juvenile probation service is roughly divided into three service sections: Management; regional / district services; and volunteer units.
+The management includes the Chief Juvenile Probation Officer, which in addition to the tasked described above, manages day-to-day activities of the head office, which provides oversight of the Deputy Chief Inspector, who is responsible for special investigations, and the investigation of minors and juveniles, general inspector for minor and juvenile delinquents, the head of the computing centre, and the national inspector for pre-sentencing and representative to the Supreme Ccourt; the Chief Juvenile Probation officer is also responsible for the arrests of minors and juvenile, and is tasked with the administrative side of the services, which includes budgets, hiring, training of workers, and data collection and analysis.
+The Chief Juvenile Probation Officer, assisted by his aids, represents the juvenile probation service in matters of legislation, initiation, and development of intervention programs, and is further tasked at representing the service and providing training and professional development to other probation officers.